-Self-integration is the process of integrating every part of your personality into one, whole self!

 The more you question your current state the more answers you will receive.
 Some of these answers will be welcome and some will be painful, but if you wish to integrate yourself then it’s best to find the root of an issue by consciously accepting the thought/feeling and then asking questions regarding it so that you may travel deeper into the root or find another issue altogether (both are possible).

-Asking questions about your dreams will help you in this regard as well.
-I’ve written at length about it here, but it simply involves asking yourself the significance of the dream that you remember from the previous night.
+Asking questions about your dreams will help you in this regard as well, and it’s easy – it simply involves asking yourself the significance of the dream that you remember from the previous night.
 If someone is particularly notable in your dream you may ask, “Why do I remember that person?” or “What was so interesting about that box?”
 The answers you receive will eventually point to a part of yourself that would like to be recognized, accepted, and integrated, but it’s time to end this quite lengthy post.